Optimal Transport Reconstruction of Baryon Acoustic Oscillations

-The biased tracers we consider in what follows are `halos' identified in the $z=0$ output of each box using a friends-of-friends algorithm with linking length $b=0.2$.
-We only use halos with more than 20 particles; this corresponds to a minimum halo mass of $1.3\times 10^{13}h^{-1}M_\odot$.
-About 75\% percent of the particles in the box are not bound up in such halos: these make up the `dust'.

-Our OT algorithm takes as input the list of halo masses and positions and some knowledge about the spatial distribution of the dust.
-In practice, we randomly select a subset of the dust particles: If we choose a fraction $p$, then we would replace the mass of each by $m_p/p$.
-Since halos have at least 20 particles, we only consider $p\ge 0.1$, as this ensures that each dust particle is less massive than the least massive halo.
-In the results which follow, we set $p=1$, although our results are not particularly sensitive to this choice.
+Our OT algorithm takes as input the list of halo masses (results are robust to factor-of-2 or 3 errors) and positions and a model for the spatial distribution of the dust.
+For (W), we select dust particles randomly with probability $p$; our results (which used $p=1$) are not sensitive to its value.
+For (U), we simply randomize the positions of these dust particles.

 The list of $n_i$ particles which makes up a halo of mass $m_i=n_i\,m_p$ defines a protohalo patch in the initial conditions.
-We refer to the center of mass of this halo at the time it was identified ($z=0$) as its Eulerian position $\bx_i$, and that of the protohalo as the Lagrangian position $\bq_i$ ($z=\infty$; strictly speaking the initial conditions are at $z_{\rm IC}=99$, but the displacement between $z_{\rm IC}$ and $\infty$ is negligible).
-Figure~\ref{fig:protohalos} shows three representative halos (black dots) and the protohalo patches (blue dots) from which they evolved.
-Yellow and green crosses show the center of mass positions $\bx_i$ and $\bq_i$.
-The offset between the two, $\bS_i\equiv \bx_i - \bq_i$ is what causes both the shifting and the smearing of the BAO feature in the halo pair correlation function.
-The grey shaded region shows the Laguerre cell associated with each halo, as determined by the weighted-OT reconstruction; it reconstructs the shape of the protohalo patch quite well.
-This is non-trivial, because the long axis of the protohalo becomes the short axis of the final halo -- the two are not simply rescaled versions of one-another \cite{shapes2013, lbp2014}.
-We discuss the shapes elsewhere; here, we focus on the positions.
-The green cross in each panel shows the barycenter of the Laguerre cell; it is extremely close to the red cross, indicating that the weighted-OT algorithm describes, hence undoes, the displacements extremely well.
-Therefore, we expect it to reconstruct the BAO feature very well.
+We refer to the center of mass of this halo at the time it was identified ($z=0$) as its Eulerian position $\bx_i$, and that of the protohalo as the Lagrangian position $\bq_i$ ($z=\infty$; strictly speaking the initial conditions are at $z_{\rm IC}=99$, but the $z_{\rm IC}$ to $\infty$ displacement is negligible).

-Figure~\ref{fig:xi} compares pair correlation functions $\xi$ averaged over 20 simulation boxes.
+Figure~\ref{fig:xi} compares 2PCFs averaged over 20 simulation boxes.
 In each panel, the solid orange curve shows the average halo correlation function $\xi_{\rm Eul}(r)$ (i.e. using the Eulerian positions $|\mathbf{x}_i-\mathbf{x}_j|$), and the yellow bands around it show the standard deviation.
-The purple curve shows a similar analysis of the Lagrangian protohalos, $\xi_{\rm Lag}$ (which is built from the $|\mathbf{q}_i-\mathbf{q}_j|$ pairs), and the green curve shows $\xi_{\rm OT}$, which is built from the OT-reconstructed Laguerre cell barycenters.
+The purple curve shows $\xi_{\rm Lag}$ of the Lagrangian protohalos (which is built from the $|\mathbf{q}_i-\mathbf{q}_j|$ pairs).
+The blue and green curves show $\xi_{\rm\text{OT-U}}$ and $\xi_{\rm\text{OT-W}}$, which are built from the OT-reconstructed Laguerre cell barycenters with the two dust models (U and W).